 Address of Pope Francis to the Diplomatic Corps, Monday, January 9, 2017

-Since 2012 the Government and the Revolutionary Armed Forces of Colombia (FARC)—the country's largest insurgency—have been negotiating a peace agreement to end the fifty-two-year armed conflict that has cost over 220,000 lives, and has internally displaced seven million people.
-This conflict, long recognized as the catalyst for most of Colombia's current human rights concerns, has exacerbated the historical neglect of the rural hinterlands, perpetuating cycles of violence and impunity that have destroyed the social fabric of much of the countryside where the FARC (and other insurgent groups) have operated.
+Peace in Colombia: Since signing a peace agreement with the Revolutionary Armed Forces of Colombia (FARC) in 2016, the Colombian Government, with the support of the Church in Colombia, has been implementing a complex and multi-faceted peace accord to integrate ex-combatants and extend the reach of the state to the entirety of the national territory.
+The fifty-two-year armed conflict, the legacy of which still haunts this country’s deeply wounded polity and civil society, has cost over 220,000 lives, and has internally displaced seven million people.
+This conflict, long recognized as the catalyst for most of Colombia’s current human rights concerns, has exacerbated the historical neglect of the rural hinterlands, perpetuating cycles of violence and impunity that have destroyed the social fabric of much of the countryside where the FARC (and other insurgent groups) have operated.
 Narcotics and human trafficking, extortion, illegal mining and a range of other crimes have plagued many rural population centers for generations, with politically calculated violence often spilling into the major cities.

 After the initial peace agreement was narrowly rejected by a national plebiscite on October 2, 2016, the government and the FARC drafted a new compromise accord which was ratified by Congress on November 30th, marking the official transition from the peace process’ negotiation to its implementation phase.
 The importance of the peace agreement transcends even the objective of ending the conflict: For the first time in its history Colombia faces the prospect of being able to effectively integrate the marginalized regions whose people have been excluded from participating fully in the country’s political and economic life since independence.
 This will require fostering a just and equitable social and economic development, extending the state’s presence and services, as well as the protections of the rule of law, throughout the entire national territory.